nailanawshaba/nsolid-graphite/README.md

     -v --version         - print the program version --app <app name>     - the N|Solid application name to monitor
                            default: monitor all applications
-    --prefix <value>     - prefix statsd metric names with the specified value
+    --prefix <value>     - prefix graphite metric names with the specified value
                            default: 'nsolid'

 Options are parsed with the [npm rc module][], and so options can be set in